ankitects/addon-docs/src/reviewer-javascript.md

 Anki provides a hook to modify the question and answer HTML before it is displayed in the review screen, preview dialog, and card layout screen.
 This can be useful for adding Javascript to the card.
+If you wish to load external resources in your card, please see [managing external resources in webviews](hooks-and-filters.md#managing-external-resources-in-webviews)

 An example: